 Hemtex was acquired in May 2019, and we continue to capitalize on integrating our concepts, organizations, and market approach.
 The gradual introduction of the Kid assortment in Hemtex has successfully renewed and expanded our categories across Sweden, Finland and Estonia.
-During 2021, we continued to see these initiatives as an important driver for growth.
-The 32 Hemtex stores that have been upgraded according to the Kid concept since the acquisition generated higher growth compared to the rest of the store portfolio, especially stores that was increased in size.
-The marketing function for Kid Interior and Hemtex was reorganised and centralised during the year, and we expect positive revenue effects as well as cost synergies from a common marketing approach going forward.
+Our key focus in these markets is to expand stores size to drive growth through our full category range.